 (c) for a collective investment product—means an amount paid or payable when a product holder transfers all or part of the product holder’s interest in the collective investment product from one investment option to another.

+transaction costs has the meaning given by clause 103(1).

 withdrawal fee means an amount, other than an exit fee, paid or payable in respect of:

 (a) a withdrawal; or